munificent/craftinginterpreters/book/strings.md

 ^code obj-type-macro (1 before, 2 after)

 That's our foundation.

 Now, let's build strings on top of it.
 The payload for strings is defined in a separate struct.
-Again we need to forward-declare it.
+Again, we need to forward-declare it.

 ^code forward-declare-obj-string (1 before, 2 after)